sandialabs/pyGSTi/test/test_tools/test_tools.md

 `$ python getCoverage.py testAlgorithms.py construction --output=output/coverage.out --package=pygsti` would create a coverage file for both `testAlgorithms.py` and construction

 `$ python runBenchmark.py testPrinter.py io --output=output/bench.out` would create a benchmark file for `testPrinter.py` and the io package

+##### Automated testing speedups/improvements

+Two scripts, `runChanged.py` and `runPackage.py` offer tools to speed up testing:
+Both scripts accept the flag `--lastFailed=True`, which, if a test has recently run, will only run the tests that previously failed.
+ex `python runPackage.py io --lastFailed=True` would only run the tests that previously failed in the io test package

+Also, `runChanged.py` will only run tests covering packages that have changed since the latest commit (so, `python runChanged.py --lastFailed=True` would only run the tests that have failed in the packages that have been changed since the last commit)

+The lastFailed functionality stores a pickle file in each test package (``'last_failed.pkl'``), which outlines which tests have failed in the latest run

+lastFailed wont track any errors that belong to the unittest itself.
+For example, if a unittest relied on the `sys` module, but forgot to import it, the error would be unconnected to any of the test cases, and impossible to track.